 Hello, this is Saita from LEOMO.

 This is part 3 of our time trial prep blog series.
+Catch up on part 2 here!
 In this post I’m going to talk about improving race time by being conscious about maintaining a more aerodynamic position (aero form) while keeping the same bike set up.

 Essentially, time trialling is all about overcoming air resistance, so staying in the “aero form” becomes particularly important.
 In addition to having a bike setup that already puts you into a streamlined position, actively engaging parts of the body to make yourself smaller (ex. assuming the “aero shrug”) can be highly effective in further reducing the air resistance.